iversoft-developer/spootify/README.md

 - Any tricks you used to help achieve your goal
 - Future ToDos and things you would want to add if you had time
 - The application hosted on your GitHub pages
+- Invite jacob@iversoft.ca to the private repository for a code review

 # Think about 💡
 - Taking a look at the Spotify API documentation